-The district shall make no attempt to ascertain the immigration status, legal or illegal, of any student or his/her parent or legal guardian presenting for enrollment.
+The district shall make no attempt to ascertain the immigration status, legal or illegal, of any student or his/her parent or legal guardian presenting for enrollment.1

-Prior to the child's admission to a District school:
+Prior to the child's admission to a District school:2

-- The parent, legal guardian, person having lawful control of the student, or person standing in loco parentis shall furnish the child's social security number, or if they request, the district will assign the child a nine (9) digit number designated by the Division of Elementary and Secondary education. - The parent, legal guardian, person having lawful control of the student, or person standing in loco parentis shall provide the district with one (1) of the following documents indicating the child's age: - A birth certificate; - A statement by the local registrar or a county recorder certifying the child's date of birth; - An attested baptismal certificate; - A passport; - An affidavit of the date and place of birth by the child's parent, or legal guardian, person having lawful control of the student, or person standing in loco parentis; - United States military identification; or - Previous school records. - The parent, legal guardian, person having lawful control of the student, or person standing in loco parentis shall indicate on school registration forms whether the child has been expelled from school in any other school district or is a party to an expulsion proceeding.
+- The parent, legal guardian, person having lawful control of the student, or person standing in loco parentis shall furnish the child's social security number, or if they request, the district will assign the child a nine (9) digit number designated by the Division of Elementary and Secondary education. - The parent, legal guardian, person having lawful control of the student, or person standing in loco parentis shall provide the district with one (1) of the following documents indicating the child's age: - a.
+A birth certificate; - b.
+A statement by the local registrar or a county recorder certifying the child's date of birth; - c.
+An attested baptismal certificate; - d.
+A passport: - e.
+An affidavit of the date and place of birth by the child's parent, legal guardian, person having lawful control of the student, or person standing in loco parentis; - f.
+United States military identification; or - g.
+Previous school records. - The parent, legal guardian, person having lawful control of the student, or person standing in loco parentis shall indicate on school registration forms whether the child has been expelled from school in any other school district or is a party to an expulsion proceeding.
 Any person who has been expelled from any other school district shall receive a hearing before the Board at the time the student is seeking enrollment in the District.
-The Board reserves the right until the time of the person's expulsion has expired following the hearing before the Board. - In accordance with Policy 4.57-IMMUNIZATIONS, the child shall be age appropriately immunized or have an exemption issued by the Arkansas Department of Health.
+The Board reserves the right to not allow the enrollment of such students until the time of the person's expulsion has expired following the hearing before the Board.3 - In accordance with Policy 4.57-IMMUNIZATIONS, the child shall be age appropriately immunized or have an exemption issued by the Arkansas Department of Health.